 - Mental Health And Psychological Resilience During The COVID-19 Pandemic– provides information and guidance to governments and the public.
 There are sources on addressing the mental health and psychosocial aspects of the outbreak, coping with stress, helping children cope with stress and physical and mental health resilience.

-- Situation Reports– that monitors and updates the latest information regarding cases on a national, regional, and global level.
+- Situation Reports– that monitor and update the latest information regarding cases on a national, regional, and global level.

 - Technical Guidance– regarding risk communication and community engagement.
 The page also provides mental health considerations, communication guidelines for healthcare facilities, preparing the workspace, and addressing social stigmas associated with COVID-19.

 - Water, Sanitation, Hygiene, And Waste Management For COVID-19– is a technical brief that provides WHO guidance on water, sanitation, and health care waste which is relevant to viruses including coronaviruses.

 - WHO-recommended Hand Rub Formulations– is a practical guide for use at the pharmacy bench in the actual preparation of the formulation.
 It also summarizes some essential background technical information and is taken from the WHO Guidelines on Hand Hygiene in Health Care (2009).